Surrey Hills, England

-Nestled in the Surrey Hills, Hearth House is the extensive retrofit of a 1950s country house.
-A number of sporadic and disjointed extensions have been upgraded and stitched back into the original two-storey house, through the introduction of a new timber framed hall.
-This dining hall connects to the existing building around a central hearth - reinstated but mirrored to face the new room - to become the heart of the family home.
-The hall’s timber structure frames views of the surrounding gardens and the pastoral farmland beyond.
+Hearth House is an extensive retrofit of a 1950s country house, transforming the existing building through a considered reduction in floor area, rather than needless expansion.
+Several disjointed existing extensions have been stitched back into the original two-storey house, joined through the creation of a new dining hall that opens up to the surrounding wildflower gardens and pastoral farmlands.
+This timber-framed structure connects to the existing building around a central hearth - reinstated but reoriented to face the new room - one of many ways in which the project blurs the distinction between what we perceive as old or new.

 The plan is organised as a set of offset rooms set around the central hearth, and the new timber hall opens up the knuckle between the original two-storey house and the one-storey extension to the North.
 The house steps down to meet the garden at various levels, allowing each room to have an intimate connection to the surrounding landscape.
 Private spaces are pushed to the edges of the plan, while the central kitchen and dining room become the stage for daily family life.